forslund/GoogleCalendar-Skill/README.md

 ===================

-An ability to use with Mycroft which allow to interact with google calendar.
+An skill to use with Mycroft which allow to interact with google calendar.
 In the following release will be possible add events

 ----------